andreiaugustin/rbpi-reading-alternate-current/README.md

     time.sleep(0.5)
 ```

-The above script will give us the Amperes going through the wire measure every half-second.
+The above script will give us the Amperes going through the wire measured every half-second.
 Note the values will fluctuate between positive and negative numbers as alternate current changes direction.

-To get positive values only, we need to calculate the RMS by taking multiple readings over one complete cycle of the AC waveform (approximately 20ms for a 50Hz system), square them, take the average adn then take the square root of this average.
-However, keep in mind that this would require a smapling rate high enough to accurately represent the AC waveform, which might be challenging to achieve with a Raspberry Pi.
+To get positive values only, we need to calculate the RMS by taking multiple readings over one complete cycle of the AC waveform (approximately 20ms for a 50Hz system), square them, take the average and then take the square root of this average.
+However, keep in mind that this would require a sampling rate high enough to accurately represent the AC waveform, which might be challenging to achieve with a Raspberry Pi.

 Here's a simplified version of how we could calculate the RMS (we also round to two decimal places when displaying the value):